-Jan Paďourek, a former deputy director of the Czech External Intelligence Service, told Newlines that if the government feels let down by its Western partners, then it should look in the mirror.
+Jan Paďourek, a former deputy director of the Czech External Intelligence Service, said that if the government feels let down by its Western partners, then it should look in the mirror.
 “I am afraid that we are also responsible for this,” he said, singling out Zeman’s conspiracy theory as Exhibit A for why other countries needn’t feel any urgency or pressure to pick a fight with Russian President Vladimir Putin on someone else’s behalf.

-“We like to take, but we are not ready to give,” Jan Lipavský, the vice chairperson of the Foreign Affairs Committee of the Czech Parliament and a member of the opposition Pirate Party, told Newlines.
+“We like to take, but we are not ready to give,” Jan Lipavský, the vice chairperson of the Foreign Affairs Committee of the Czech Parliament and a member of the opposition Pirate Party, told New Lines.
 “During the 2015 migration crisis, we were against any kind of solidarity in the European Union, and that line has been continued by Andrej Babiš.”

 According to Lipavský, the Czech government tried to refrain from disclosing the intelligence on the GRU’s involvement in the Vrbětice explosion until after the country’s upcoming parliamentary election in October.
 The decision was taken to acknowledge the new details only when the Czech press started making inquiries.
 As a result, Lipavský said, diplomats had only a day to prepare their notes for a meeting of NATO’s ministers of foreign affairs.
 And the new Czech foreign minister had only been appointed days earlier.